 Kizumonogatari is well poised to be one of the best entries in the entire series.
 It looks the best, practically the pinnacle of French new wave influence on this series ever.
 It also sounds amazing and has one of the most interesting narratives.
 It captures the heart of the series, but at the same time feels unlike any of the other entries.

 Take for instance the structure of the trilogy.
 The first film, as mentioned, has no monologue and is focused on visual storytelling.
-For a series so committed to character dialogue and narration, this is unheard of and almost feels like a completely different series.
-The second film delivers more dialogue-heavy scenes but also has more action in its 60 minutes than in a vast majority of the series.
+For a series so committed to character dialogue and narration, this is unheard of and almost feels like a completely different franchise.
+The second film delivers more dialogue-heavy scenes but also has more action in its 60 minutes than in a vast majority of the TV seasons.

 As it happens, the third Kizu film is the closest to capturing what a vast majority of the Monogatari series is like.
 There is, for once, a narration by Araragi and the film features some long scenes in one particular location that run the risk of being rather boring.
 Thankfully, this is Monogatari, and that tedium is broken up by the frenetic visual pacing.